Deepu-Pk/Handwritten-matrix-recognition-and-simplification-using-convolutional-neural-network/README.md

 An AI system for doing matrix operations by taking an input image of the handwritten matrix Python Library : Tensorflow-Keras,Numpy,Opencv and seaborn Model.py
- 1.CNN model is developed by tensorflow-keras
+  1. CNN model is developed by tensorflow-keras
   2. Data set : MNIST
 Datapreprocessing
   1. Convert image from RGB to Gray scale
   2. Convert Grayscale image into binary image